Contents

 The Bexley Selection Test is competitive.
 Around 30% of children who take the test achieve a mark high enough to be considered for a grammar school place in the borough.

 If you're considering a Bexley grammar school for your child, it's a good idea to speak to your child's teacher first.
-Grammar schools are academically-selective and select children working towards the top of their year group.
-Your child's teacher will be able to indicate whether they think your child will be able to keep up with the pace in a grammar school.
+Once you're confident your child is working at the standard needed to keep up in a grammar environment, you will need to:

-Registration for the Bexley Selection Test opens on the Bexley local authority website on Thursday 1st May 2025 and closes at midnight on Saturday 31st May 2025.
+Registration for the Bexley Selection Test opens on the Bexley local authority website in May.

 If you are considering grammar schools outside Bexley, remember to register for their exams too.

-The Bexley Selection Test is designed to be challenging.
-Here are our top tips to help your child prepare for the exam in September 2025.
+The Bexley Selection Test is challenging.
+Here are our top tips to help your child prepare for the exam.

 11 plus exams test your child’s ability to analyse and interpret written information.
 Regular reading is a great way to help your child build these skills.